Home » Recipes » Appetizers & Snacks » Crispy Korean BBQ Baked Chicken Wings

 pouring korean bbq sauce over baked chicken wings

 Yes!
-This will be a game changer for the day off!
-Bake or boil your wings ahead of time and then when you are ready to serve, place them until the broiler to heat and crisp them up then toss them in your favorite sauce and serve!
+Bake or boil your wings ahead of time, and when you are ready to serve, place the wings under the broiler to heat and crisp before tossing them in the sauce.

-According to the FDA, for an accurate reading, you need to insert a meat thermometer into the thickest area of the chicken wing being careful to avoid the bone.
-If the wings 165°F they are done.
-If they are below the minimum safe internal temperature then return them to the oven to cook longer.
+According to the FDA, chicken wings are done cooking when the internal temperature reaches 165ºF.
+For an accurate reading, insert a meat thermometer into the thickest area of the chicken wing, being careful to avoid the bone.

 overhead photo of crispy baked korean bbq chicken wings

-What Should I Eat With Korean BBQ Chicken?
+What Should I Eat With Korean BBQ Chicken Wings?

 close up of crispy baked korean bbq chicken wings with green onions on top